Alfresco/docs-alfresco/microsoft-office/1.1/admin/index.md

 If you are running an old version of Office, you might see nothing after entering the URL in the Office file dialog.

 To rectify this problem, we strongly recommend that you activate SSL when using Alfresco Office Services.
-For more information, see [Configuring SSL](LINK 5.1/concepts/configure-ssl-intro.html).
-Alternatively, if you need to use a non-SSL connection, you must edit the Mac or Windows registry for every client machine as specified in [Setting up Alfresco Office Services using a non-SSL connection](LINK tasks/aos-config-nonSSL.md).
+For more information, see [Configuring SSL]({% link content-services/6.0/config/repository.md %}#ssl-repo).

 ## Missing version history and check in/ check out options in Office